$99 WHOLE HOUSE HVAC SERVICE INSPECTION

 For cooling operation, air from your home passes through the indoor coil.
-Heat is absorbed from the indoor air and the resulting cooler air is circulated back into your home through your duct system.
-Heat from your home exits through the outdoor coil.
+Heat is absorbed from the indoor air, and the resulting cooler air is circulated back into your home through your duct system.
+The heat from your home exits through the outdoor coil.

 While it’s keeping you cool, your air conditioner or heat pump also works as an effective dehumidifier.
 The process is similar to what happens when moisture condenses on the outside of a glass of ice water on a hot, humid day.